shreyansh26/asr-experiments/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 - Raw audio content does not select the fast path; decoded shape and metadata do.
-- Feature length advances once per 10 ms after resampling to 16 kHz.
+- The processor right-pads to the next 10 ms hop, so feature length is the ceiling of decoded 16 kHz samples divided by 160.
 - The three CNNs produce 13 rows per full one-second feature chunk.
 - Eight such chunks form the configured 104-row local-attention window.
 - Non-final chunks created by the current long-file splitter naturally land in